Davej66/dfg/README.md

   *  A navigation menu that is easy to use.
   *  Appealing visual elements.
   *  Access to contact gym.
-  *  information about classes and equipment.
+  *  Information about classes and equipment.

 ### Expectations
   * Links opening in a new browser, such as social media links and timetable pdf.